syounkin/chessRepo/README.md

-Welcome to chessRepo
+Welcome to chessRepo!

-Here you may find everything you need to create chess opening flashcards.
+Here you may finde code to create chess opening flashcards.
+To create flashcards.pdf in the 'flashcard' directory run the following command.

 ```
 make flashcards.pdf
 ```

+System Requirements
+ - LaTeX
+ - LaTeX package 'skak'
+ - make